leeprovoost/go-rest-api-template/README.md

 go build && ./go-rest-api-template
 ```

+One comment from a security point of view: whilst 80 is the default port for HTTP (and 443 for HTTPS), it's usually not recommended to actually bind your application to that port when it runs on a server instance like AWS EC2.
+That's because ports below 1024 are privileged ports and require elevated privileges for the app to bind itself to such port.
+If someone compromises your app, it could potentially take advantage of the application user with the elevated privileges.
+Instead, run it on a higher port like 8001 and run it with a newly created restricted user (instead of using the root user).

 ### Live Code Reloading

-Manually stopping and restarting your server can get quite annoying after a while, so let's set up a task runner that automatically restarts the server when it detects changes (similar to Grunt for the JavaScript / Node developers).
+Manually stopping and restarting your server can get quite annoying after a while, so let's set up a task runner that automatically restarts the server when it detects changes (similar to Grunt/Gulp for the JavaScript / Node developers).

 Install [fresh](https://github.com/pilu/fresh):